 Keep it clear – dealing with blocked drains

-Each year we spend over to £200,000 unblocking drains.
+Each year we spend over £250,000 on drainage, a lot of which is on unblocking drains.
 Whilst most cases are out of our customers’ control, improper disposal of waste products in particular, wipes and nappies, as well as fats, oil and grease are the most common causes of the drainage problems we deal with.

 How do you dispose of cooking oil and grease?
 Is it safe to put oil down the drain?